 - all on a scale from 1 to 10

-We asked our team leaders to report on productivity on a weekly basis as well by focusing on different aspects:
+We asked our team leaders and line managers to report on productivity on a weekly basis as well by focusing on different aspects:

 - How the trial impacted the team’s productivity – either a decrease or an increase

-- If they noticed their team members working longer hours or extra days on the short week
+- If they noticed their team members’ working patterns change (if they started working longer hours or extra days on the short week)

 - The difference between the outputs delivered by the team on short weeks compared to longer ones